dennis910130/lightCaffe/readme.md

 * easy to modify and try you ideas on small dataset
 * little dependencies

 ####It is still under development.

-Please try the examples to see if you like it or not.
+#####beta 1.0
+Layer Support:
+* pkl data layer
+* relu layer
+* inner product layer
+* soft max layer
+* cross entropy layer

+You can try different network architectures without writing a single line of code by writing prototxt as in Caffe.
+Try the examples in ./example folder.